 California College Promise Grant (CCPG)

 The California College Promise Grant (CCPG) is an enrollment fee waiver for California residents or those eligible for AB540 who meet income criteria.
-Unlike other aid programs, CCPG is not a cash award and you must apply for the CCPG before registering for the Fall or Spring semester.
-Your application is good for an academic year, including the fall, spring and summer terms.
+Unlike other aid programs, CCPG is not a cash award.
+To be considered, students must supply their FAFSA/CADAA applications each year.
+If eligible, CCPG covers tuition for fall, spring and summer terms.

-Your CCPG eligibility is tied to your academic standing.
-If you are placed on academic/progress probation/dismissal for two consecutive terms you will be deemed ineligible for a CCPG waiver the following term.
+CCPG eligibility may be impacted by academic standing.
+If a student is placed on academic/progress probation/dismissal for two consecutive terms, they will be deemed ineligible for a CCPG waiver the following term.

 If you received a CCPG based on your initial FAFSA or CA Dream Act application, but are later determined ineligible, you will need to pay any incurred registration fees.

 Cal Grants are awarded by the California Student Aid Commission for California residents.
-In order to be eligible, you will need to apply by the deadline and be enrolled in at least 6 units.
-Your award will be prorated if you are enrolled in less than 12 units each semester.
+To be eligible, students are encouraged to apply by the deadline and be enrolled in at least 6 units.
+Awards will be prorated if a student is enrolled in less than 12 units each semester.

 Students who have filed their most recent FAFSA or California Dream Application can go online and check the status of their Cal Grant application by logging onto the WebGrants for Students and creating an account.
-The site allows you to not only check on your Cal Grant application but see the status of your Chafee application, update your address, view payment history, or inform MSJC of your intent to change schools.
+The site allows you check on your Cal Grant application, view the status of your Chafee application, update your address, view payment history, and inform MSJC of your intent to change schools.

 Student Success Completion Grant (SSCG)

 Student Success Completion Grants provide students with supplemental financial aid to help offset the total cost of community college attendance and encourage full-time enrollment and successful on-time program completion.
-If you take 15 units, you can receive up to a maximum award of $4,000.
-To qualify, you will need to be eligible for a Cal Grant B or C award, meet federal satisfactory academic progress (SAP), have an unmet financial need and maintain full-time attendance.
+Students taking 15 or more units, can receive up to a maximum award of $8,000.
+To qualify, students need to be eligible for a Cal Grant B or C award, meet federal satisfactory academic progress (SAP), have an unmet financial need, and maintain full-time attendance.

-The MSJC Foundation, off-campus agencies and donors all award scholarships to students.
-Each available scholarship requires you to fill out a separate application, in addition to your FAFSA, and eligibility and enrollment requirements will vary by donor.
+The MSJC Foundation, off-campus agencies, and donors all award scholarships to students.
+Each available scholarship requires students to fill out a separate application, in addition to their financial aid.
+Eligibility and enrollment requirements will vary by donor.
 Visit the MSJC Scholarship site for more information.